dorinw/string-chaos/README.md

 # String Chaos

-This repository will be used to upload code, data, and other supplementary material related to a series of papers on chaos in string theory and beyond.
+This repository is used to upload code, data, and other supplementary material related to a series of papers on chaos in string theory and beyond.

 The papers are: